Your Gas Grill Is Likely Pretty Filthy — Here’s How to Clean It

-- Gather your cleaning supplies: You'll need gloves (optional), grill brush or other cleaning brush, cleaning rags or paper towels, bristle brush or putty knife, and soap and water.
+- Gather your cleaning supplies: You might want gloves, and you’ll definitely need a grill brush or other cleaning brush, cleaning rags or paper towels, a bristle brush or putty knife, and soap and water.

 - Turn off the gas supply: Make sure the gas supply is turned off, or you can also detach the gas tank from the grill.

-- Clean anything covering the burners: Remove any V-shaped metal bars, ceramic briquettes, or lava stones that cover the burners, and brush them clean.
+- Clean anything covering the burners: Remove any V-shaped metal heat tents, ceramic briquettes, or lava stones that cover the burners, and brush them clean.

 - Clean the burner tubes: Lightly brush the burner tubes and make sure all the gas ports are clean and open.

 - Clean the bottom of the grill and the lid: Brush or wipe any debris out of the bottom of the grill.
-If there is peeling black paint on the grill lid or bottom, use a bristle brush or putty knife to scrape off the carbon flakes.
+If there is peeling black stuff (usually carbon flakes and grease) on the grill lid or bottom, use a bristle brush or putty knife to scrape it off.